octopus-network/ree-exchange-sdk/README.md

 - `action_params`: Parameters for the action, specific to the exchange.
 The Orchestrator will **NOT** validate this field.
 - `pool_address`: The address of the exchange pool where the intention will be executed.
 The Orchestrator will validate this field.
 - `nonce`: A nonce representing the pool state in the exchange.
 The Orchestrator will **NOT** validate this field.
-- `pool_utxo_spend`: The UTXO(s) owned by the pool that will be spent in the intention.
+- `pool_utxo_spent`: The UTXO(s) owned by the pool that will be spent in the intention.
-- `pool_utxo_receive`: The UTXO(s) that the pool will receive as part of the intention.
+- `pool_utxo_received`: The UTXO(s) that the pool will receive as part of the intention.
 These UTXOs should correspond to the outputs of the final Bitcoin transaction.
 - `input_coins`: The coins that will be spent in the intention.
 These should appear as inputs in the final Bitcoin transaction.
 - `output_coins`: The coins that will be received in the intention.
 These should appear as outputs in the final Bitcoin transaction.